daaronr/Beem101_focus-Notes-MSc-BEEM101-comments/untitled.md

 #Points of confusion
 - Some students were confused by the Cobb-Douglas example, and the solved problem.
-    - $\rightarrow$  This is covered in later problem sets, and I will go through an example in a later tutorial
+    - --> This is covered in later problem sets, and I will go through an example in a later tutorial

 #Comments about the course in general